 Finding Evidence for Your Practice

-Evidence-based practice (EBP) and evidence-informed practice (EIP) have become commonly used terms in our current healthcare environment.
-This construct is critical to the sustainability and future development of all health professions.
-The literature suggests that these terms can be defined as the integration of the best research, sound clinical expertise and the values of clients in the provision of an optimal healthcare outcome.
+Evidence-based practice (EBP) and evidence-informed practice (EIP) is critical to the sustainability and future development of all health professions.
+Defined as the integration of the best research, sound clinical expertise and the values of clients in the provision of an optimal healthcare outcome, OSOT members strive to deliver evidence informed practice.

 Although literature reviews (especially of randomized control studies) and critical appraisals of research articles are the cornerstones of evidence-based practice, there are a number of strategies that can assist in informing your practice, including;